jackdwalker/Portfolio/README.md

 [Website Link](https://jackdwalker.github.io/Portfolio/)
 [Github Repo Link](https://github.com/jackdwalker/Portfolio)

-## The Website
+## My Website

-Description of portfolio website
-    • Purpose
+### Purpose
-    • Functionality/features
+The purpose of developing this website was three-fold.
+Primarily it was made as an assessment piece, showcasing what I had learnt about HTML and CSS, and how I could apply those lessons.
+Secondly it was created to display my skills, work history, and a little bit about myself.
+Thirdly it was a fun exercise in engaging creative process and infusing a bit of myself in the code I was creating.

+### Functionality/Features

-    • Sitemap
+### Sitemap

-    • Screenshots
+### Screenshots

-    • Target audience
+### Target Audience

-    • Tech stack
+### Tech Stack

-Design documentation:
-    • Design process
+## Design Documentation

-        ◦ Changed header format to be the same across all versions because of issues with nav responsiveness and a lack of time to fix it and get everything else done
+### Moodboard

+### The Design Process

-    • Wireframes
+### Wireframes

-    • Personal logo
+### Personal Logo

-    • Usability considerations
+### Usability Considerations
         ◦ Accessibility
         ◦ Performance

+### Challenges
+Changed header format to be the same across all versions because of issues with nav responsiveness and a lack of time to fix it and get everything else done

-Details of planning process:
+## Details of Planning Process

-    • Project plan & Trello
-    • Screenshots of Trello board(s)
+### Project Plan

+### Trello

-Short Answer Q & A (all max 150 words):
+## Short Answer Q & A:

-    • Describe key events that led to the development of the internet from the 1980s to today
+### 1. Describe key events that led to the development of the internet from the 1980s to today
-    • Define and describe the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers
+### 2. Define and describe the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers
-    • Reflect on one aspect of the development of internet technologies and how it has contributed to the world today
+### 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today